 When you own a truck gas is always a needle in your side.
 Saving money on gas seems like a constant battle between normal day life and worthwhile sacrifices.
 But there are some easy fixes that won’t change your lifestyle much or at all.

 One major thing with pickups is the tailgate.
 Does putting your tailgate down save gas?
 Or does it eat more gas?
-How Much Gas Do You Save With Tailgate Down?
+How much gas do you save with tailgate down?
+It can be confusing and counterintuitive: tailgate up or down?
 I break down the science and give you an easy answer:

 Does Putting Your Tailgate Down Save Gas?